HobnobMancer/cazy_webscraper/README.md

 • RefSeq genomic version accession
 • RefSeq genomic ID

+Each protein is linked to the specific assembly it came from by following NCBI's protein &rarr; nucleotide &rarr; assembly links, and then confirming the protein against that assembly's feature table.
+Both the GenBank (`GCA_`) and RefSeq (`GCF_`) accession of the assembly are recorded.
+Proteins that already have an assembly are skipped, so an interrupted run can be resumed simply by re-issuing the command.

 To download the genomic assembly data from NCBI for all proteins in a local CAZyme database:
 ```bash
 cazy_webscraper get_ncbi_genomes <path_to_cazyme_db> <email_address>